liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-screenlets.markdown

 10. You're done!
 Now you can add your new screenlet to your storyboard as usual and use it as a ready-to-use component.

 Great!
-By creating this example bookmarks screenlet, now you know how to create screenlets for use in Screens for iOS.
+By creating this example bookmarks screenlet, you now know how to create screenlets in Screens for iOS.

 ## Related Topics [](id=related-topics)